zeddie888/bookstore/FEATURES.md

 Confirmation code fix - debate one confirmation for entire card or for each book?

+Sell history page - enable filtering by specific book

 ## LEFTOFF / NEXT STEPS

 ## TAKE A LOOK AT LATER

 Style the history stuff differently

+Do we really need to do a fetch each time we filter?

 ## Code for later